Protect Yourself from These Common Military Scams

 “Keep Your Military File Up-to-Date” Scams

 Scammers pretend to be from the Department of Veterans Affairs.
 They’ll ask questions to “update” your file.
-What they’re really after is information they can use to steal your credit.
+They’re really after information they can use to steal your credit.

 Life Insurance Scams